liuguliu/JiapuAttributes/README.md

 # JiapuAttributes
 Extract the family tree character attributes from the word document.

-Wang's family tree was tested in word format.
+Family tree of surname wu was tested in word format.